Originally posted 23 August 2017

 How can we find out which genes are most important?

 There are 108 PMS genes and only 44 have been well studied.
-If there was no way to identify the important genes, we would be in serious trouble.
-Fortunately, the recent study of PMS genes was possible because of a recently compiled database of over 60,000 genomes of normal individuals (Exome Aggregation Consortium).
+If there was no independent way to identify the important genes, we would be in serious trouble.
+Fortunately, there is a way to predict the importance of a gene without knowing what the gene does.
+A large group of scientist compiled a database of over 140,000 genomes including those of “normal” individuals (Genome Aggregation Database).
 Normal in this case means no developmental or neurological disorder.
-Why normal individuals?
-Because, this huge database lets you predict which genes can cause trouble.
+This huge database lets you predict which genes can cause trouble.
+Let me explain.

 Wow!
 Which genes are most important?